Why not live in Spain? Thousands of Brits have not been put off by Brexit and are currently migrating to enjoy the

 Whilst there have been some reports of Brits returning from Spain, most are still remaining and thousands more are joining them every year.
 Whilst Spain reports around 300,000 British registered to live in Spain, the BBC reports the actual number at 760,000.

 So why do so many people want to move to Spain?

 There are so many reasons but the benefits are clear and there’s never been a better time to move to Spain.
 There may be uncertainties surrounding Brexit but what is certain is that Brits will always enjoy the sun, sea and culture of Spain.

-This is a country which is offering some of the most important and desirable lifestyle changes which emigrating Brits are searching for.
+This is a country which is offering some of the most important and desirable lifestyle changes that emigrating Brits are searching for.
 The things which we hold dear, the important things such as healthcare, quality of life and culture are all aspects of living in Spain which is, undeniably, of excellent quality.

 1. Spain is topping the UK in many ways